Helping your child at home

 Award winning children’s illustrator Axel Scheffler has helped create a book for children that helps them understand the topic of Coronavirus.

 Please click the link below to access a PDF file of the full story.
 Please read it with your child and pass the link on to anyone you feel would find it useful to read with their family.

-Remember that its important to strike a balance between time spent online on a computer, tablet or a mobile phone and participating in other activities.
-So think about some other things you could be doing throughout the day.
+Your child has a busy day of learning every day at Rokesly.
+At home, it is important to strike a balance between time spent online on a computer, tablet or a mobile phone and participating in other activities.
+So think about some other things you could be doing away from school.
 These might include: